prestidge-amanda/Networks/README.md

 router5.log

 Each log file contains each of the messages sent and received at the router and the topology database and routing information base each time there is a change to the topology database.
+The RIB is not correct.
+It just outputs the initial RIB over and over.

 4. Tested on:
 ubuntu1804-002.student.cs.uwaterloo.ca